-Before intervening physically, staff should where practicable tell the pupil to stop and that positive handling will result if he or she does not.
+Before intervening physically, staff should where practicable tell the pupil to stop and that positive handling will result if they do not.
 Staff should continue to communicate with the pupil throughout the incident and should only use positive handling to alleviate the situation.